 5. Website Content

 The content of the website must be provided by the Client.
 During the project, Web Theoria will require the Client to provide and grant the rights to publish website content, text, images, video and sound files.
 It is the Client’s responsibility to make sure that the content provided is not illegal or unlawful and that it does not infringe any legal rights.
 If content provided belongs to a third party, the Client must obtain permission and rights to use such content.
 The Client remains at all times, the rightful owner of their website’s main content (logos, text, photo, video & audio files).
-Web Theoria has no responsibility or liability over any content published in the Client’s website.
-Furthermore, on any occasion where progress cannot be made with the Client’s website because the client has not delivered or delayed to deliver the required content to Web Theoria within the agreed time frame, Web Theoria reserves the right to postpone the delivery date.
+Web Theoria has no responsibility or liability over any content published in the client’s website.
+Furthermore, on any occasion where progress cannot be made with the Client’s website because the client has not delivered or delayed to deliver the required information / data to Web Theoria within the agreed period, Web Theoria reserves the right to postpone delivery date.
 The same applies for content and content updates related to existing websites provided to Web Theoria for population within the Client’s website.

 6. Client Review